 The Jury and Democracy: How Jury Deliberation Promotes Civic Engagement and Political Participation (with Gastil, Deess, and Simmons) (Oxford University Press 2010)

 Digital Crossroads: American Telecommunications Policy in the Internet Age (MIT Press 2005) (with Jon Nuechterlein).
-For the table of contents check here; for Chapter One check here; for a paper based on the book check here; for a radio interview based on the book, check here; and for a streaming video of a lecture based on the book, check here.
+For the table of contents check here; for Chapter One check here; for a paper based on the book check here.

 The Untapped Promise of Wireless Spectrum (The Brookings Institution 2008).

 A Framework For National Broadband Policy (Aspen Institute 2008).